How many years is a master’s degree?

 Low-residency graduate programs employ a blended setting of distance and on-site learning, making them a very appealing option for working professionals that want to keep their job while going back to school.

 Much of your work will happen off campus, with participation in various site-specific residencies required throughout the program.
-These residencies, typically a weekend or couple weeks long, are often held on campus, but can sometimes be at retreat-style locations, depending on the concentration.
+These residencies, typically a weekend or several weeks long, are often held on campus, but can sometimes be at retreat-style locations, depending on the concentration.
 During a residency you’ll experience intensive lectures, collaborations, or workshops alongside faculty, professionals, and your low-residency peers.

 Does CCA have a graduate low-residency option?

-At our low-residency MFA in Comics program, students spend four weeks in San Francisco each July for three consecutive summers.
+At our low-residency MFA in Comics program, students spend five weeks in San Francisco each July for three consecutive summers.
 During these residencies, students build their skills and learn from all-star faculty and visiting artists from around the world.
 In between these intensive summer sessions, students complete thesis projects and coursework either on campus or at a distance, working one-on-one with faculty and taking part in online group critiques with the entire cohort.

 The CCA MBA in Design Strategy or DMBA program is also available on a low-residency track, with five four-day residencies held each month of a semester.
 These residencies are when students can participate in team-based, real-world projects with external clients and get hands-on in developing comprehensive, practical experience in managing today’s interconnected markets and ecosystems.